-Our range includes a variety of first aid kits in the DIN 13157, DIN 13169 and DIN 13164 standards, which are prescribed for companies in accordance with ASR 4.3.
-The kits contain all the important bandages and first aid materials required in the event of an accident so that suitable first aid measures can be initiated immediately.
+Our range includes a variety of first aid kits in the DIN 13157 and DIN 13169 standards, which are prescribed for companies in accordance with ASR 4.3.
+The cases contain all the important bandages and first aid materials needed in the event of an accident so that suitable first aid measures can be initiated immediately.
+With the WERO Smart Case first aid case®, we are setting a new standard in first aid: Intuitive orientation, quick removal, structured interior, standard-compliant & customisable.

 Available, delivery time: 1-3 days

-First aid kits form the basis of operational first aid in the company.
-In addition to the basic equipment with the prescribed DIN 13157 for first aid kits, each first aid kit or first aid box also contains extended dressing material for the special hazard areas.
+First aid kits are the basis of company first aid in the company.
+In addition to the basic equipment with the prescribed DIN 13157 for first aid kits, every first aid kit or first aid box also contains extended dressing material for the special hazard areas.
 The contents of DIN 13157 and DIN 13169 are strictly prescribed.
 The WERO range includes first aid kits and cases made of sheet steel as well as orange or blue plastic.

 It is important to regularly check that the contents of the first aid kit are complete.
 If you have already opened or used up some of the products in the case, you can order the appropriate refill material from WERO.
 Please also take a look at our services.